isaacmedina12/Magnitude-Comparator-VLSI-Design-Final-Project/README.md

 NOTE: The "SourcePawn" files are actually SPICE files.
 GitHub recognizes .sp files as SourcePawn files instead.

 The final circuit netlist is in the "Final-Timing-Parameters" folder in the "comparator_timing_v3.sp" file.
+This circuit was optimized to run at ~500 MHz given the final timing parameters.

 ## Logic Circuit Diagram
 ![Logic Circuit Diagram](Schematics/LogicCircuit3VLSIFinalProject.png)